 After a lot of frustration in Germany, even though I did not speak German at that time, I finally found an English speaking job and settled down here.
 I met the love of my life here.
 I have my dream life coming true.
 I am so glad that I made this decision.
 My life would have been completely different if I would have stayed in Hong Kong.

 It was not easy.
 I was all alone in Germany at the beginning and was not able to speak German.
-Sometimes I got so frustrated that I thought maybe I better went back to Hong Kong.
+Sometimes I got so frustrated that I missed Hong Kong a lot and I thought maybe I better went back to Hong Kong.
 But I made it in the end.
 When my company called me and gave me the job offer, I was screaming out of happiness.
 The HR there asked me if I was okay 😀